This article will discuss how to convert text and change it into a number.

 This second example may come handy when dealing with memory addresses, byte values, or color codes in HTML which are often expressed in hexadecimal.

-containing the text one?
-We'll try to run the following program
+We’ll try to run the following program to find out:

 /**